-I find myself at home, with my 3 children all doing their school classes online from our living room, and a husband who has taken over one of the children?s bedrooms as his office for the next few weeks at least.
-With the new social distancing regulations in place, and everyone?s anxiety about this terrible virus, I am finding myself for the 1st time in 6 years with no clients to shoot for the next few weeks.
+I find myself at home, with my 3 children all doing their school classes online from our living room, and a husband who has taken over one of the children’s bedrooms as his office for the next few weeks at least.
+With the new social distancing regulations in place, and everyone’s anxiety about this terrible virus, I am finding myself for the 1st time in 6 years with no clients to shoot for the next few weeks.

 I am sure there are many, many of you who are finding yourselves in the same situation.
 At home with our little treasures, with all our usual activities cancelled.

 Whilst I definitely have my hands full with 3 kids homeschooling, and a few clients galleries to finish editing, I wanted to give you all a few tips that would help you to take great looking photos of your babies and children on your phones during this time.
-Any camera really, but your phone is also most likely to be the camera you have on you every single day? and that, after all, is the best camera you could wish for!
+Any camera really, but your phone is also most likely to be the camera you have on you every single day and that, after all, is the best camera you could wish for!

 Now, I am not saying that the photos I take on my phone camera are at the same standard as my usual professional images, but they are still lovely & I still treasure the photos I snap of my own kids on my iPhone.
 In fact, when I edit my iPhone photos using Lightroom and Photoshop the end results are pretty beautiful.
+For anyone interested in making standout photos even better, a profile picture editor is a great tool to enhance and polish your favorite shots.

-I have compiled my top tips for taking great photos of your little ones at home with your phone and I thought it could be a lovely thing for you to do while we?re all staying inside to help stop the spread of this terrible pandemic.
+I have compiled my top tips for taking great photos of your little ones at home with your phone and I thought it could be a lovely thing for you to do while we’re all staying inside to help stop the spread of this terrible pandemic.

 1. Pick your time of day wisely & keep it short